inEXASCALE/pychop/README.md

 `pip install pychop` | `pip install torch-chop`

+## Contributing
+We welcome contributions in any form!
+Assistance with documentation is always welcome.
+To contribute, feel free to open an issue or please fork the project make your changes and submit a pull request.
+We will do our best to work through any issues and requests.

 ## References

 [1] Nicholas J. Higham and Srikara Pranesh, Simulating Low Precision Floating-Point Arithmetic, SIAM J. Sci.
 Comput., 2019.